Exact and Approximate Algorithms for Computing Betweenness Centrality in Directed Graphs: Experimental results

+As can be seen in Table~\ref{table:randomexp1}, for most of the randomly picked up vertices, $\mathcal{RV}$ is very small and it can be computed very efficiently.
+This gives exact results in a very short time, less than $3$ seconds in total.
+In all these cases, while \textsf{KADABRA} spends considerably more time, since it estimates that the normalized betweenness scores are less than the error bound $\epsilon$, it simply estimates them as $0$.\footnote{\textsf{KADABRA} aims to provide an estimation whose error, with a high probability, is at most $\epsilon$.
+Therefore, when it estimates that with a high probability the betweenness score of a vertex is less than $\epsilon$, it estimates the score as $0$.
+In this way, with high probability the theoretical error will be bounded by $\epsilon$.} Therefore, its empirical approximation error becomes $100\%$.
+The randomly picked up vertices belong to the different ranges of betweenness scores, including high, medium and low.

-After seeing these experimental results, someone may be interested in the following questions: \begin{itemize} \item[\textbf{Q1.}] The accuracy of \textsf{KADABRA} depends on the value of $\epsilon$.
-Can decreasing the value of $\epsilon$ improve the accuracy of \textsf{KADABRA} and make it be comparable to \textsf{BCD}? \item[\textbf{Q2.}] \textsf{KADABRA} is more efficient for the vertices that have the highest betweenness scores and since most of the randomly chosen vertices do not have a very high betweenness score, compared to \textsf{EBC}, \textsf{KADABRA} does not show a good performance.
+After observing these experimental results, someone may be interested in the following questions: \begin{itemize} \item[\textbf{Q1.}] The accuracy of \textsf{KADABRA} depends on the values of $\epsilon$ and $\delta$.
+Can changing (increasing or decreasing) their values improve the performance of \textsf{KADABRA} and make it be comparable to \textsf{BCD}? \item[\textbf{Q2.}] \textsf{KADABRA} is more efficient for the vertices that have the highest betweenness scores and since most of the randomly chosen vertices do not have a very high betweenness score, compared to \textsf{EBC}, \textsf{KADABRA} does not show a good performance.
 What is the efficiency of \textsf{BCD}, compared to \textsf{KADABRA}, for the vertices that have the highest betweenness scores? \item[\textbf{Q3.}] In the experiments reported in Table~\ref{table:randomexp1}, \textsf{BCD} is used to estimate betweenness score of only one vertex.
 However, in practice it might be required to estimate betweenness scores of a given set of vertices.
 How efficient is \textsf{BCD} in this setting? \end{itemize}

 In the rest of this section, we answer these questions.